fairlearn/fairlearn/docs/user_guide/datasets/acs_income.rst

 and more recent data (2018 vs. 1994).
 Further, the binary labels in the UCI Adult dataset indicate whether an individual earned more than $50k US dollars in that year.
-Ding et al. show that the choice of threshold impacts the amount of fairness violation, so they allow users to define any threshold rather than fixing it at $50k.
+Ding et al. show that the choice of threshold impacts the amount of disparity, so they allow users to define any threshold rather than fixing it at $50k.

 Ding et al. compiled data from the American Community Survey (ACS) Public